matter-labs/era-contracts/docs/chain_management/chain_type_manager.md

 For now, only one CTM will be supported — the one that deploys instances of zkSync Era, possibly using other DA layers.
 To read more about different DA layers, check out [this document](../settlement_contracts/data_availability/custom_da.md).

-The exact process of deploying & registering a ST will be described in [sections below](#creating-new-chains-with-bridgehub).
+The exact process of deploying & registering a ST can be [read here](./chain_genesis.md).
 Overall, each ST in the current release will have the following parameters:

 | ST parameter | Updatability | Comment |
 | --- | --- | --- |